Solving Nash Equilibria in Nonlinear Differential Games for Common-Pool Resources: One Dimensional Lake Problems

 \subsection{Cooperative Solution}

 We are solving the cooperative problem (\ref{eq:CoopObj}) subject to the transition law (\ref{eq:tran-law-1D-coop}).
 We apply Algorithm 1.1 with $n=1$ to solve the problem's cases $M=179$ and 240, respectively, on the domain $[0,6]$ with $\Delta=0.01$.
-Since the problem is independent of the number of agents the solution paths for $L(t),P(t)$ for the optimal management with $n=1$ and the cooperative solution with more than one agents coincide.
+Since the problem is independent of the number of agents, the solution paths for $L(t),P(t)$ for the optimal management with $n=1$ and the cooperative solution with more than one agent coincide.
 Aggregate welfare however is different for different values of $n$, so individual welfare is not proportional to $n$.
-Individual welfare for the cooperative solution, as determined by the value of the system, is presented in section 6 for $n=2,3.$ Figure \ref{fig:opt-1D} show the total loadings $L$ (top-left panel) and velocity of $P$ (top-right panel) at each state $P$, simulation paths of loadings (bottom-left panel), and the value functions (bottom-right panel).
+Individual welfare for the cooperative solution, as determined by the value of the system, is presented in Section \ref{sec:Summary-and-Discussion} for $n=2,3.$ Figure \ref{fig:opt-1D} show the total loadings $L$ (top-left panel) and velocity of $P$ (top-right panel) at each state $P$, simulation paths of loadings (bottom-left panel), and the value functions (bottom-right panel).
 The case with $M=179$ has only one steady state, 0.85.
-The case with $M=240$ has three steady states: 0.60, 1.48, and 4.65, among which the middle point (i.e., the Skiba point) is not stable and the others are stable.
+The case with $M=240$ has three steady states: 0.60, 1.46, and 4.65, among which the middle point (i.e., the Skiba point) is not stable and the others are stable.
 These are shown clearly in the simulation paths starting with different $P_{0}$ marked with diamond, which converge to stable steady states represented with circle, plus, mark, or square.
-Compared to the FBNE simulation paths in Figures \ref{fig:FBNE-n2-1D}-\ref{fig:FBNE-n3-1D}, every cooperative simulation path is continuous, similar to the OLNE simulation paths in Figures \ref{fig:OLNE-n2-1D}-\ref{fig:OLNE-n3-1D}, while the FBNE simulation paths starting from the left side of the oligotrophic steady state or the eutrophic steady state have jumps at the converged steady state.
+Similar to the accuracy check for the FBNE solutions in Section \ref{subsec:Feedback-Nash-Equilibrium-1D}, Figure \ref{fig:Accuracy-COOP1D} in Appendix A shows that our cooperative solution is accurate.
+Moreover, we also apply our algorithm for solving OLNE to the cooperative model with only one agent.
+We find that its solution is very close to our solution from the SFVF algorithm.
+Compared with the FBNE simulation paths in Figure \ref{fig:FBNE-n2-1D}, every cooperative simulation path is continuous, similar to the OLNE simulation paths shown in Figure \ref{fig:OLNE-n2-1D}.
+In contrast, the FBNE simulation paths that start from the left side of the oligotrophic steady state for both $M=179$ and 240, or from the left side of the eutrophic steady state for $M=240$, exhibit jumps around the steady state to which they converge.